Source code for pyreco.custom_models

 # return indices_to_remove

 [docs] class CustomModel(ABC): """ Abstract base class for custom reservoir computing model.
 Has a syntax similar to the one of TensorFlow model API, e.g. using the model.add() statement to add layers to the model.
-A model hast an input layer, a reservoir layer and a readout layer. """ def __init__(self): """ Initialize the CustomModel with empty layers and default values. """ # Initialize layers self.input_layer: InputLayer self.reservoir_layer: ReservoirLayer self.readout_layer: ReadoutLayer # Initialize hyperparameters self.metrics = [] self.metrics_fun = [] self.optimizer: Optimizer self.discard_transients = 0 # Initialize other attributes self.num_trainable_weights: int self.num_nodes: int self.num_time_in: int self.num_time_out: int self.num_states_in: int self.num_states_out: int
+A model hast an input layer, a reservoir layer and a readout layer. """ def __init__(self): """ Initialize the CustomModel with empty layers and default values. """ # Initialize layers self.input_layer: InputLayer self.reservoir_layer: ReservoirLayer self.readout_layer: ReadoutLayer self.feedback_layer: FeedbackLayer # optional feedback layer # Initialize hyperparameters self.metrics = [] self.metrics_fun = [] self.optimizer: Optimizer self.discard_transients = 0 # Initialize other attributes self.num_trainable_weights: int self.num_nodes: int self.num_time_in: int self.num_time_out: int self.num_states_in: int self.num_states_out: int # Normalization flags self.normalize_inputs: bool = True self.normalize_outputs: bool = True # Scaling parameters (apply after normalization) self.input_scaling: float or np.ndarray = 1.0 # scalar or (d,) vector self.output_scaling: float = 1.0 # usually scalar # Stored normalization parameters (learned during training) self.input_mean: np.ndarray = None # shape: (d,) self.input_std: np.ndarray = None # shape: (d,) self.output_mean: np.ndarray = None # shape: (k,) self.output_std: np.ndarray = None # shape: (k,)

 # TODO: the following method should be implemented in the CustomModel class # def _set_readin_nodes(self, nodes: Union[list, np.ndarray] = None):